-Due to concerns with the COVID-19 virus, the Schenectady County Department of Social Services is postponing the upcoming informational sessions for prospective foster/adoptive certification.
-We will provide further information when it becomes available.
+Due to concerns with the COVID-19 virus, the Schenectady County Department of Social Services is conducting foster parent trainings online.
+Capacity is limited.

 Adoption creates a parent-child relationship with all the rights and responsibilities a birth parent has to a child.
 The Schenectady County Office of Children & Family Services offers a full range of adoption services that can help "Make a difference in a child's life".
 The Schenectady County Department of Social Services is looking for qualified foster parents to help take care of some of Schenectady’s most vulnerable children.
 Currently, there are approximately 300 foster families who are part of Schenectady’s foster parent network.
 However, more foster parents are needed to provide temporary homes for brothers and sisters being placed together, for babies, and for schoolage children, including teens.

 - Adoption FAQ

 What is adoption?It is a legal process whereby you take a child into your family to be raised as your own.
 Unlike foster care, adoption is permanent.
 When a child is placed in your family, a caseworker supervises the placement for a period of not less than six months.
 A court hearing is then held, which transfers custody and guardianship to the adopting parent.

 A home study usually consists of a series of interviews between a family and a social worker to help applicants think through their ability to adopt a child with "special needs".
 It is important that people considering adoption be stable, sensitive, patient, and capable of giving a child love and understanding.
 Social workers want to be sure that a person or couple have a realistic understanding of the commitment they take on when they adopt, and that they can provide a safe and nurturing environment for a child in their home.
 Interviews with husband and wife or a single adoptive parent are conducted by case workers.
 Applicants are asked to provide written information about themselves and their life experiences.